Baby Tooth Survey: Related projects

 The Baby Tooth Survey inspired a number of similar initiatives in other parts of the world.
 For example, what became known as the Tooth Fairy Project was developed in South Africa by Dr. Anthony Turton and his team at the Council for Scientific and Industrial Research (CSIR) in order to determine whether human health impacts arising from radioactivity and heavy metal pollution downstream from gold mining activities, driven by acid mine drainage, was occurring.

 A number of related studies by the Radiation and Public Health Project assert that levels of radioactive strontium-90 (Sr-90) are rising in the environment and that these increased levels are responsible for increases in cancers, particularly cancers in children, and infant mortality.
 The group also made the claim that radioactive effluents from nuclear power plants are directly responsible for the increases in Sr-90.
 In one study, researchers reported that Sr-90 concentrations in baby teeth are higher in areas around nuclear power plants than in other areas.
 However, numerous peer-reviewed, scientific studies do not substantiate such claims.
 This has also sometimes been referred to as “The Tooth Fairy Project.”

-Similar baby tooth studies

 In early 1970s Herbert Needleman used baby teeth in the same way that Barry Commoner did but for testing lead levels instead of strontium-90.

 Dr. Mona Hanna-Attisha, a pediatrician who helped expose the Flint Water Crisis, has been promoting a similar study to track lead levels in the local children.
 Per the news coverage, "She expects the forthcoming report to include information on the initial results of brain assessments of children exposed to Flint water and early results of testing baby teeth of Flint children to measure their exposure to lead."

+Documentary

+This project is discussed in the documentary film, Silent Fallout.